How do I get into Skimo Racing?

-This series is a brilliant opportunity to see what a race involves, and try it out.
-For many, this is a chance to have a fun race using their everyday touring kit, without having to invest in race kit without knowing if they enjoy the sport.
+They are a brilliant opportunity to see what a race involves, and try it out.
+For many, this is a chance to have a fun race using their everyday touring kit, without having to invest in race kit or licence without knowing if they enjoy the sport.

-Keep an eye out for local events, usually organised by National Bodies (National Series Races) or Local Clubs.
-See Skimostats.com for lots of information.
+Keep an eye out for local recreational skimo races, usually organised by National Bodies or Local Clubs or have a look in Skimostats.com for lots of information and locations fo races.

 Or watch a race, then take advantage of the manufacturers (like Dynafit) accompanying ski touring tryouts.